-Nurse aides in Kentucky are sometimes called certified nurse aides but the correct title for those listed on the Kentucky Nurse Aide Registry is State Registered Nurse Aide (SRNA).
+Nurse aides in Kentucky are listed on the Kentucky Nurse Aide Registry as State Registered Nurse Aides (SRNA).
 A state registered nurse aide is an individual who provides nursing or nursing-related services to facility residents.
 All SRNAs must complete a nurse aide training and competency evaluation program.
+An individual who is not employed as a nurse aide will have one year from the completion of a nurse aide training or fundamentals of nursing course to successfully complete the competency evaluation exam.
+Therefore, if your training completion date is over one year, you will be required to repeat the training to become eligible to take the exam.
 The Kentucky Board of Nursing manages the Nurse Aide Registry, which keeps a record of the names of individuals who satisfactorily completed state training and testing and any findings of resident abuse or neglect or misappropriation of resident’s property.
 A nurse aide registration is valid for approximately two years and must be renewed to continue practicing.
-The Board of Nursing will send notification of the pending renewal registration before the expiry date.

 SRNA (CNA) Classes in KY: